Erich Ziegler: Resistance struggle

 Erich and Elli Ziegler continued their political activities after the National Socialist take-over in 1933.
 Erich Ziegler was fired from his job.
-In the fall of 1934 the Zieglers opened two bookshops, that functioned as centres of distribution of underground anti-fascist propaganda.
+In autumn 1934 the Zieglers opened two bookshops, that functioned as centres of distribution of underground anti-fascist propaganda.
 To make ends meet, Erich Ziegler also worked delivering newspapers during these years.
 In 1936 he was drafted to the Wehrmacht.

 As the Second World War drew closer, Erich Ziegler and Heinz Kapelle built up a resistance group in Berlin.
 The group encompassed activists from the Young Communist League, the Socialist Workers Youth and Catholic youth groups.
 Once the war broke out in 1939, the group to which the Zieglers belonged began distributing anti-war propaganda in Berlin, calling for the overthrow of Adolf Hitler and demanding an end to hostilities with neighbouring countries.

-Between October 15–17, 1939 the state authorities conducted a crack-down on the resistance activists in Berlin.
+Between 15 and 17 October 1939 the state authorities conducted a crack-down on the resistance activists in Berlin.
 The group that Ziegler belonged to was broken up.
-Erich and Elli Ziegler were arrested on October 17, 1939.
+Erich and Elli Ziegler were arrested on 17 October 1939.
 They endured months in Gestapo captivity before their trial in February 1941.
 Ziegler was held at the Moabit prison.
 At their trial Heinz Kapelle was sentenced to death and Erich Ziegler to life imprisonment.
 Elli Ziegler was sentenced to three years imprisonment, other defendants were sentenced to prison terms ranging from one to ten years.